fbpx

 5. Oak Island – Intracoastal Waterway near Southport, Brunswick County

-Allen Gant, who chairs the N.C.
-Marine Estuary Foundation’s Board of Directors (the organization behind Think Coastal) said, “We are very excited to launch this historic partnership to help ensure that all users of our coastal resources have clean, quality access to North Carolina fisheries.
+Allen Gant, who chairs the North Carolina Marine Estuary Foundation’s Board of Directors, stated, “We are very excited to launch this historic partnership to help ensure that all users of our coastal resources have clean, quality access to North Carolina fisheries.
 As we focus on generating thorough research and sound policy solutions to develop world-class fisheries in North Carolina, this partnership to support boating access is in perfect alignment with the mission of our Foundation.”

 “There are over 300,000 registered vessels in North Carolina, said Cameron Ingram, executive director of the Wildlife Commission.
-The Wildlife Commission maintains over 200 free boating access areas to meet the needs of those boat owners,100 of which are strategically scattered along various coastal rivers, sounds and waterways.
-This tremendous partnership with the N.C.
-Marine and Estuary Foundation will help us to continue to provide safe and clean access areas in our coastal region for boaters to enjoy.”
+The Wildlife Commission maintains over 200 free boating access areas to meet the needs of those boat owners,100 of which are strategically scattered along various coastal rivers, sounds, and waterways.
+This tremendous partnership with the North Carolina Marine & Estuary Foundation will help us continue providing safe and clean access areas in our coastal region for boaters to enjoy.”

 Facebook